 The Vitamin Alphabet (Part I)

 So, we’ve covered a bit about vitamin deficiencies and the potential symptoms.
-Now, let’s focus on the good news, which is that vitamin supplements, at this juncture at least, are still available in almost all health or organic food stores.
+Now, let’s focus on the good news, which is that vitamin supplements, at this juncture at least, are still available in almost all health food or organic food stores.
 These essential vitamins have been used since antiquity and their health benefits are more than proven.
 They can be combined and customized into a regimen that fits your body, personal weakness/ailment or simply as a means of disease prevention.
 Let’s review.

 Vitamin A